Loading...

 Five-year growth is strongest in island and rural areas.
 Na h-Eileanan Siar (Western Isles) leads at +38.2% over five years, followed by Orkney Islands (+35.1%), West Dunbartonshire (+33.2%), Highland (+32.5%), and East Ayrshire (+32.1%).
 This reflects sustained demand from remote workers and lifestyle migrants, combined with severely constrained supply — islands and remote rural areas cannot easily expand their housing stock.
 Year-on-year, Western Isles also tops the table at +8.5%.

-The most affordable council areas in Scotland are Inverclyde (£125,000 average), East Ayrshire (£132,000), West Dunbartonshire (£138,000), and North Ayrshire (£138,000).
+The most affordable council areas in Scotland are Inverclyde (£112,529 average), East Ayrshire (£132,000), West Dunbartonshire (£138,000), and North Ayrshire (£138,000).
 These are post-industrial areas in the west of Scotland with historically lower earnings and employment demand.
 Despite low prices, all four are growing faster than the Scotland average — buyers priced out of Glasgow are pushing up demand within the commuter belt.
+If a suitable home is still out of reach, the LIFT shared equity scheme lets the Scottish Government take up to a 40% stake so you buy with a smaller mortgage.
 See our first-time buyer guide for Scotland.

 Average rent for a two-bedroom property in Scotland is approximately £710/month (2026).
 Edinburgh commands the highest rents at £1,250/month, followed by East Lothian (£950/month) and Midlothian (£925/month).
 The most affordable rental markets are Na h-Eileanan Siar (£500/month), Inverclyde (£525/month), and Dumfries and Galloway (£575/month).
 Landlords and buy-to-let investors should read our buy-to-let tax guide for Scotland.

-Based on 2026 data, the highest gross rental yields in Scotland are: Aberdeen City (6.0%), Glasgow City (5.9%), Dundee City (5.5%), North Lanarkshire (5.3%), and West Dunbartonshire (5.2%).
+Based on 2026 data, the highest gross rental yields in Scotland are: Aberdeen City (7.4%), Dundee City (6.0%), Glasgow City (5.7%), West Dunbartonshire (5.7%), and Inverclyde (5.6%).
 Aberdeen City stands out — relatively low average prices combined with strong professional rental demand.
 Gross yield = (annual rent ÷ average purchase price) × 100; it does not account for voids, maintenance, or finance costs.
 See our buy-to-let tax guide for the full landlord picture.